pydata/pydata-cookbook/papers/scipy/scipy.rst

    :label:`fig-remez-example-47taps`

 In some cases, the exchange algorithm implemented in ``remez`` can fail to converge.
-This can happen, for example, when the transition between bands or the bands themselves are too small.
 Failure is more likely when the number of taps is large (i.e. greater than 1000).
-When the algorithm fails to converge, ``remez`` raises an exception, so the failure can be detected.
-When this happens, one can try increasing the `maxiter` argument, to allow the algorithm more iterations before it gives up, and one can try increasing `grid_density` to increase the resolution of the grid on which the algorithm seeks the maximum of response errors.
+It can also happen that ``remez`` converges, but the result does not have the expected equiripple behavior in each band.
+When a problem occurs, one can try increasing the ``maxiter`` argument, to allow the algorithm more iterations before it gives up, and one can try increasing ``grid_density`` to increase the resolution of the grid on which the algorithm seeks the maximum of the response errors.

-Occasionally ``remez`` fails in a way that does not result in a Python exception.
-When ``remez`` completes, it is expect that frequency response is nearly "equiripple" in each band.
-That is, the heights of the lobes in each band are all the same.
-However, with orders greater than 2000 it has been observed that ``remez`` can return a lowpass filter in which the final lobe (at the end of the stop band) is nearly twice the height of the other lobes.
-We repeat the recommendation: always check the frequency response of a filter designed with ``remez``.

 FIR filter design: linear programming
 -------------------------------------